Compact regular objects from an electrified Tolman-like density: A new interior region for the Kerr-Newman spacetime: Introduction

 The present work is organized as follows.
 In order to set notation, in Sec.~\ref{sec:basequ} we present the fundamental equations for Einstein-Maxwell systems.
 In Sec.~\ref{sec:sco} we construct a charged static regular solution of the Einstein-Maxwell equations, which is smoothly matched together with the exterior Reissner-Nordstr\"om solution, and analyze in detail the properties of the different kinds of objects that the complete solution gives rise.
 In Sec.~\ref{sec:rco}, by using the Newman-Janis procedure and the G\"urses-G\"ursey metric, we construct a charged rotating regular metric, which is smoothly matched together with the exterior Kerr-Newman metric, and analyze the properties of the different kinds of objects that the complete solution may describe.
 The possible interior electromagnetic fields that match appropriately the exterior Kerr-Newman fields are also analyzed in Sec.~\ref{sec:rco}.
-Section \ref{sec:conc} is dedicated to final comments and conclusion.
+Section \ref{sec:conc} is dedicated to final comments that summarize the main findings of the work and discuss aspects of the presented models of compact objects that deserve further investigation.
 Appendices~\ref{sec:appendixA} and \ref{sec:appendixEMT} contain additional material and general equations that are needed for the results shown in the main text.